All Are Called / Todos somos llamados

 The views and opinions expressed in the Inspiration Daily blog are solely those of the original authors and contributors.
 These views and opinions do not necessarily represent those of Diocesan, the Diocesan staff, or other contributors to this blog.

-The post We Are Theophilus / Nosotros Somos Teófilo appeared first on Diocesan.
+The post All Are Called / Todos somos llamados appeared first on Diocesan.

 Contact the author